Visa Traveler

 • Additional requirements:

-• Visa is EXEMPT but must apply for Taiwan Travel Authorization Certificate (TAC) online or Taiwan e-Visa (Colombia passport holders only) before arrival
+• Visa is EXEMPT, but you must apply for Taiwan Travel Authorization Certificate (TAC) online or Taiwan e-Visa (Colombian passport holders only) before arrival

-• TAC is free of charge, valid for 90 days, multiple-entry
+• TAC is free of charge, valid for 90 days, and multiple-entry

 • eVisa is 1,600 TWD, valid for 3 months, single-entry only